**These posts often contain affiliate links. Please see our disclosure policy for details.**

 Step 9.
 Cut 2 lining pieces

 Just like how you cut 2 background pieces in step 2, you want to cut two lining pieces using whatever fabric you choose.
-You want one piece going each direction like shown in the next photo below.
+You want one piece going each direction (toe pointing right and toe pointing left) like shown in the next photo below.

 Step 10.
 Cut a strip of loop material and pin to outside-back piece.